 Washington D.C, Aug 6 (ANI

-The study appears in the journal Appetite.
+The study will be published in the journal Reproduction.
 (ANI